On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Lattices in exotic -buildings of arbitrary large order

 Lemma~\ref{lem:final} concludes the proof of Theorem~\ref{thm:Galois}.

-\section{Lattices in exotic $\tld A_2$-buildings of arbitrary large order}
+\section{Lattices in exotic $\widetilde A_2$-buildings of arbitrary large order}

-The goal of this section is to provide an explicit construction of an infinite family of lattices in exotic $\tld A_2$-buildings of arbitrarily large order.
-This relies on a construction, originally due to M.~Ronan \cite{Ronan} and W.~Kantor \cite{Kantor84}, relating panel-regular $\tld A_2$-lattices with finite difference sets.
+The goal of this section is to provide an explicit construction of an infinite family of lattices in exotic $\widetilde A_2$-buildings of arbitrarily large order.
+This relies on a construction, originally due to M.~Ronan \cite{Ronan} and W.~Kantor \cite{Kantor84}, relating panel-regular $\widetilde A_2$-lattices with finite difference sets.
 That construction was recently concretized by means of explicit group presentations by J.~Essert \cite{Essert}, see Theorem~\ref{thm:Essert} below.
 Using those presentations together with Theorem~\ref{nonlinear}, we shall see that the exoticity of a panel-regular lattice in a building of order $q_0$ typically implies the exoticity of many such buildings whose orders are suitable powers of $q_0$.
 A concrete illustration is described in Corollary~\ref{cor:ExistenceExotic}.
-Actually, our discussion will show that many of the $\tld A_2$-buildings admitting a panel-regular lattice are exotic.
-As mentioned in the introduction, this provides a partial answer to W.~Kantor's question mentioned in the remarks following Corollary~C.3.2 in \cite{Kantor84}.
+Actually, our discussion will show that many of the $\widetilde A_2$-buildings admitting a panel-regular lattice are exotic.